JackDougherty/jack-site/_pages/educ308/syllabus.md

 ### Tues 26 April
 - In-class: Student feedback on Zoom feedback sessions with high school educators; update from CT Public
 - Assign Project 2 stage 4: [Revise your final lesson plan](https://docs.google.com/document/d/1vDBSctXRwHacfmgUZcptcruwWC7V1-nf2CYClDqHFEM/edit) for [review by guest evaluator Rebecca Furer](https://docs.google.com/document/d/14omc2b4Y8HqFHpdS5rJddhKr9cL24gpfWosTCzzL1CM/edit).
 Resolve all Google Doc comments and finalize titles.
 Instructor will email your links to evaluator on Wed 27 April at 1pm to begin review, worth 10 points.
-- In-class: Prepare and practice an oral summary of highlights of your lesson plan, not to exceed 3 minutes, to deliver in-person to guest evaluator
+- In-class: Prepare and practice an oral summary of highlights and commentary on decisions regarding your lesson plan, not to exceed 3 minutes, to deliver in-person to guest evaluator
 - Workshop time to review any edits with instructor, or schedule appointment [on my calendar](https://jackdougherty.youcanbook.me)

 ### Thur 28 April